php-fig/fig-standards/proposed/http-factory/http-factory.md

     /**
      * Create a new server request.
      *
-     * Note that server-params are taken precisely as given - no parsing/processing
+     * Note that server parameters are taken precisely as given - no parsing/processing
-     * of the given values is performed, and, in particular, no attempt is made to
+     * of the given values is performed.
+In particular, no attempt is made to
      * determine the HTTP method or URI, which must be provided explicitly.
      *
      * @param string $method The HTTP method associated with the request.
      * @param UriInterface|string $uri The URI associated with the request.
 If
      *     the value is a string, the factory MUST create a UriInterface
      *     instance based on it.
-     * @param array $serverParams Array of SAPI parameters with which to seed
+     * @param array $serverParams An array of Server API (SAPI) parameters with
-     *     the generated request instance.
+     *     which to seed the generated request instance.
      */
     public function createServerRequest(string $method, $uri, array $serverParams = []): ServerRequestInterface;
 }